mickaeltemporao/data-analysis/docs/modules/variables.md

 - The dependent variable (DV) is the effect.
 Its value depends on changes in the independent variable.
 It is also called the explained variable.

 ### Operationalization
 Operationalization means turning abstract concepts into measurable observations.
-Although some concepts, like age or party affiliation can easily be measured, others, like political knowledge, ideology, can be more difficult.
+Although some concepts, like age, turnout or party affiliation can more easily be measured, others, like political ideology, knowledge, or cynicism can be more difficult.

 Through operationalization, you can systematically collect data on processes and phenomena that aren't directly observable.